Our use of cookies

 Local Picture

-• Although job vacancies have declined it is also positive that they remain well above pre-pandemic levels meaning that there remain job opportunities across Staffordshire for those that unfortunately find themselves out of work.
+• Although job vacancies have continued to decline, new job postings in Staffordshire are just above pre-pandemic levels meaning that there are job opportunities across Staffordshire for those that unfortunately find themselves out of work.

 • We will continue to support our residents into work and ensure that Staffordshire has the strong workforce it needs to grow the economy.